kmkurn/id-nlp-resource/README.md

 ## Paraphrase Identification

 1. [Translated PAWS](https://github.com/Wikidepia/indonesia_dataset/tree/master/paraphrase/PAWS).
    This dataset is a translation of [PAWS](https://github.com/google-research-datasets/paws).
+Translated using Google Translate.
+   This dataset contains 100k human-labeled that feature the importance of modeling structure, context, and word order information for the problem of paraphrase identification.